murugappanDev/DigitalXC/README.md

 - The results can be downloaded as a new CSV file.

 ## Features
-- 📂 **CSV Upload**: Upload current employee list and previous year's assignments.
+-  **CSV Upload**: Upload current employee list and previous year's assignments.
-- 🔄 **Shuffling Algorithm**: Ensures a fair and unique assignment.
+-  **Shuffling Algorithm**: Ensures a fair and unique assignment.
-- ✅ **Validation**: Checks for missing employees, incorrect file formats, and ensures a valid assignment.
+-  **Validation**: Checks for missing employees, incorrect file formats, and ensures a valid assignment.
-- 📤 **Downloadable Output**: Exports the final Secret Santa assignments as a CSV file.
+-  **Downloadable Output**: Exports the final Secret Santa assignments as a CSV file.
-- 🛠 **Error Handling**: Alerts users when assignments fail or files are invalid.
+-  **Error Handling**: Alerts users when assignments fail or files are invalid.

 ## Installation & Setup

-### Prerequisites
-- Node.js (v14+ recommended)
-- npm or yarn

 ### Steps to Run Locally
 ```bash